-- Are there scenes that take place in a dance club, discoteque or red carpet event?
+- Are there scenes that take place in a dance club, discotheque or red carpet event?

 - Are there motion graphics planned that will take up a majority of the screen?

-- Do the words strobing, flashing, pattern, or other related terms drive a main story point?
+- Do the words strobing, flashing, pattern, or other related terms drive the main story point?